Chaoyi-Lu/ZIP-LPCM/Real data applications.md

 fig
 ```

-As we discussed in the **ZIP-LPCM** paper, it's interesting that there are three heterogeneous bosses whose corresponding inferred latent positions are close to each other and to the orange locale.
+As we discussed in the **ZIP-LPCM** paper, it's interesting that there are three heterogeneous bosses whose corresponding inferred latent positions are close to each other and to the orange affiliation.
 These three bosses are, respectively, a blue boss node no.53, an orange boss node no.41 and a green boss node no.38.
 Thus we can check within how many posterior samples of clustering each pair of these three bosses are clustered together in one group: